softsys4ai/unicorn/README.md

 EuroSys 2022 Title: Reasoning about Configurable System Performance through the lens of Causality Md Shahriar Iqbal, Rahul Krishna, Mohammad Ali Javidian, Baishakhi Ray, and Pooyan Jamshidi
 ```
-Unicorn is a performance analysis, debugging and optimization tool designed for highly configurable systems with causal reasoning and inference.
-Users or developers can query Unicorn to resolve a performance issue or for performance improvement.
+Unicorn is a performance analysis, debugging, and optimization tool designed for highly configurable systems with causal reasoning and inference.
+Users or developers can query Unicorn to resolve a performance issue or improve performance.

 ## Overview
 ![overview](https://user-images.githubusercontent.com/12802456/151218680-5456bcdc-27c0-4736-b54c-7483bc394b8c.png)
 ## Abstract
 Modern computer systems are highly configurable, with the total variability space sometimes larger than the number of atoms in the universe.
-Understanding and reasoning about the performance behavior of highly configurable systems, due to a vast variability space, is challenging.
-State-of-the-art methods for performance modeling and analyses rely on predictive machine learning models, therefore, they become (i) unreliable in unseen environments (e.g., different hardware, workloads), and (ii) produce incorrect explanations.
+Understanding and reasoning about the performance behavior of highly configurable systems due to a vast variability space is challenging.
+State-of-the-art methods for performance modeling and analyses rely on predictive machine learning models; therefore, they become (i) unreliable in unseen environments (e.g., different hardware, workloads) and (ii) produce incorrect explanations.
 To this end, we propose a new method, called Unicorn, which (i) captures intricate interactions between configuration options across the software-hardware stack and (ii) describes how such interactions impact performance variations via causal inference.
 We evaluated Unicorn on six highly configurable systems, including three on-device machine learning systems, a video encoder, a database management system, and a data analytics pipeline.
 The experimental results indicate that Unicorn outperforms state-of-the-art performance optimization and debugging methods.
 Furthermore, unlike the existing methods, the learned causal performance models reliably predict performance for new environments.

 ## Artifact evaluation (EuroSys 2022)
 Please use [functionality](./artifact/FUNCTIONALITY.md) and [reproducibility](./artifact/REPRODUCE.md) for artifact evaluation.
 All tests should be run from the ```unicorn``` directory using ```python 3.6.9```.